 Moving away from successes, let us talk about failures and challenges.

 Of course, we have seen our share.
 In KCIC we have incubated about 180 entrepreneurs and about half of them I would say have been successful.
 The other half has struggled and it really comes down to drive.
 Entrepreneurs need the perseverance to iterate their business model.

 But entrepreneurial failure is also often the function of the enabling environment.
 For example, we have an interesting biogas project but there are no standards for selling biogas in Kenya.
 Companies which have products often are unable to sell them in the market, and this lack of the enabling environment is an important problem.

 Most of the money invested in this sector comes from outside the continent.
 We really need to get local Kenyan investors interested in this asset class.
 We need to showcase deals to local investors and help build angel networks.
 Then we need to be creative in helping them make the first move.

 What is your personal ambition?

 I would like to lead the next stage of sustainability in Africa.
-I would specifically like to work with the young people, because they are active, innovative and vibrant.
+I would specifically like to work with young people because they are active, innovative and vibrant.
 Working with them in the areas of innovation, entrepreneurship and leadership, will help in developing the sustainable leaders for tomorrow who can show us better methods of production and consumption.
 Only Africans can come up with solutions to our own problems.
 The rest of the world can support us with some financing but the solutions for Africa must come from Africa by Africans.

-Interview by Sanjoy Sanyal, Regain Paradise
+Interview by Sanjoy Sanyal, Founder of Regain Paradise

 This article was published in The Beam #6 — Subscribe now for more